WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Server side

-Remember that this *Hello World* (and further examples) does not necessarily need any webserver.
-Opening `index.html` directly from filesystem will work just fine if *asset paths* (JS , CSS , fonts, images, etc.) are specified relatively to `index.html` file.
-All further sections will assume some server side static file serving to actually reflect on real development process.
+Remember that this *Hello World* (and further examples) does not necessarily need serverside.

+Opening `index.html` directly from filesystem in browser will work just fine if *asset paths* (JS, CSS, font, image, etc. files), as they are referenced from `index.html` and/or JavaScript & CSS files, are specified with correct relative paths.

-The guide is written by having directory `webpacktest-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where *Laravel Valet* is [*parked*](https://laravel.com/docs/6.x/valet#the-park-command).
+There are cases though where one may need to allow browser to load resources from local filesystem, for example webfonts.

+*webpack-dev-server* fires up Node.js server by itself though, thus in that case you will not open `index.html`, but access developed stuff via `http://localhost:<port>/`, discussed in 3rd chapter.

+However if you have webserver running, let it serve `public` directory from examples.
+A nice tool for that is [Valet Linux](https://cpriego.github.io/valet-linux/), [Valet WSL](https://github.com/valeryan/valet-wsl)(in progress) or [Laravel Valet](https://laravel.com/docs/5.7/valet).
 *Valet* has nothing to do with *PHP* in this case.
-It just gives us *nginx* (that serves files from `anydirectory/public` within its park directory OOB) and *DnsMasq*, so that all directories within *park* are automatically served as `directoryname.tldofyourchoice`.
+It gives *nginx* that serves files from `anydirectory/public` within its [*park*](https://laravel.com/docs/6.x/valet#the-park-command) directory and *DnsMasq*, so that all directories within *park* are automatically served as `http(s)://directoryname.test`.
-When we put `webpacktest-helloworld` directory in *Valet park* directory, it can be accessed via `//webpacktest-helloworld.test` domain, *nginx* will automatically serve `webpacktest-helloworld/public`.
+Practical example - if you copy `webpacktest-helloworld` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then you can access the built stuff using `http(s)://webpacktest-helloworld.test` in browser, where `webpacktest-helloworld/public` directory contents are served, starting with *index.html* out of box.
 Although *Valet* is not requirement and you can craft your own stuff, it is really handy.

-Options

-* If doing this locally having `nginx` then `public` directory from the directory structure described above should be served (web root).
-* If doing this locally via Node, then put the directory structure wherever.
-* If doing this locally within container / VM, then put where needed
-* If doing this on our devserver `devisites` pool, `public` is webroot, served at `nameformywebpacktest.our.dev.host.tld`.

 ---
 # Vanilla JavaScript and SCSS/CSS setup